HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Packages required but not available: 'Rdpack', 'symmoments'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespace in Imports field not imported from: ‘Rdpack’
+      All declared Imports should be used.
     ```

 # CSGo